Annraoi Ó Liatháin

-Annraoí Ó Liatháin (15 October 1917 – 27 July 1981) was an Irish writer and film narrator.
+Annraoi Ó Liatháin (15 October 1917 – 27 July 1981) was an Irish writer and film narrator.

 Early life

 Born in Portumna, County Galway to Michael Lyons and Annie McKee.
 His family moved to Waterford when he was a child, and he attended primary school there.
 On graduating in 1931, he spent five years as a novice with the Congregation of Christian Brothers in Tullow, County Carlow, and in Youghal.

 Career

 Having left the seminary, he entered the Irish Civil Service in 1936.
 After a period of time working at the Property Valuation Office, he moved into the dictionary team at the Department of Education (An Roinn Oideachais).

 During his career as a writer, he wrote exclusively in his native Irish language.
 He produced a number of novels aimed at teenagers, as well as collaborated on a number of books on the natural world.
 He was also president of Conradh na Gaeilge from 1952 to 1955.